edysegura/js-native-i18n/README.md

 # JavaScript Native i18n API

-Using native i18n in JavaScript
+Using the method toLocaleString() to do native i18n in JavaScript

 ## Demo